Hot Box Compost: Modular Composting System that Heats, Waters, and Fertilizes Grow Bed for Off-Season Production

 Imagine a cube measuring 4 ft on each side.
 On top of the cube is a rich bed in which edible greens are growing.
 The soil is watered and fertilized from below, plus carbon dioxide seeps up from the soil.
 The soil is warm, even though this box is in an uninsulated greenhouse.
 Inside the box is a cubic yard of compost, waiting for use in the spring.
 This is the central idea of hot box composting.

-The project will run a series of controlled tests to determine the best practices with this system, including determining the optimum aeration of the compost; ideal carbon-to-nitrogen ratio, moisture content, and free air space in compost inputs; measuring nitrite and nitrate outputs; how to best control moisture, heat, and carbon dioxide output; and best crops to use based on available resources.
+The project ran a series of controlled tests to determine the best practices with this system, including determining the optimum aeration of the compost; ideal carbon-to-nitrogen ratio, moisture content, and free air space in compost inputs; measuring methane, ammonia, nitrites, and nitrates outputs; how to best control moisture, heat, and carbon dioxide output; and best crops to use based on available resources.

 Project Objectives:

-1. Build twelve hot box composting units and evaluate the optimum configuration of variables of over the spring and summer of 2021 and 2022.
+1. Build twelve hot box composting units and evaluate the optimum configuration of variables of over the spring and summer of 2021 and winter of '22–'23.
+As these units proved inefficient, a new, bladder-based system was tested in the summer of '23 and winter of '23–'24.

-2. Test six units each at twoone hoop-house location over the winter of 2021–22 and two locations over the winter of 2022–23 and evaluate performance through qualitative and quantitative recording.
+2. Test the bladder system at an on-farm location over the winter of 2022–23 and evaluate performance through qualitative and quantitative recording.

-3. Disseminate findings through field days, presentations to industry groups, write-ups in popular and technical publications, and digital podcasts and videos.
+3. Disseminate findings through field days, presentations to industry groups, write-ups in popular and technical publications, and digital podcasts and videos, which will be ongoing after this project ends.

 Cooperators